lasfarfz-pixel/Car-Price-Prediction/README.md

 ## Project Overview

-This project applies data analytics and machine learning techniques to predict automobile prices based on vehicle characteristics.
+This project applies data analytics and machine learning techniques to predict automobile prices using technical and categorical vehicle characteristics.

-The analysis includes:
+The project covers the complete analytics workflow:

 - Data Cleaning
 - Missing Value Treatment